AVEVA/CONNECT-data-services-developer-docs/content/communities/includes/invite-tenant.md

 1. On the **Tenants** tab, select **Invite Tenant**.

-1. Enter the email address of the Tenant Administrator.
+1. Enter the email address for an administrative user from the invited tenant.
 Then select **Invite**.

-  An email is sent to the Tenant Administrator.
+  An email is sent to the administrative user.

 ## Step 2: Wait for invited tenant to accept invitation

-After you invite another tenant, wait for its Tenant Administrator to accept the email invitation.
+After you invite another tenant, wait for its administrative user to accept the email invitation.
 To monitor whether the invitation is accepted, select the **Invitations** tab and view the invitation recipient for a status of **Invitation Accepted**.
 You may need to refresh the page to see an updated status.

 Invitations are valid for 14 days before they expire.
-If the invitation is not accepted within that time, you will have to [resend the invitation](xref:community-resend-invitation).
-You will also have to resend the invitation if invited tenant does not receive the initial email.
+If the invitation is not accepted within that time, you must [resend the invitation](xref:community-resend-invitation).
+You must also resend the invitation if the invited tenant does not receive the initial email.

 ## Step 3: Confirm the invitation